 Dates and Sites.
 The Conference tournament will be conducted the week prior to the first round of the NCAA Division I Men's Basketball Championship and after the conclusion of the Conference regular-season schedule.
 The SEC Athletics Directors and Executive Committee must approve the sites and dates of the tournament.
-Future dates and sites for the tournament are:
+See Supplement C in General Administration for Future Championship Dates and Sites.